-- ⇒ We assessed the psychometric properties of a Dutch version of the Grit scale: the NL-Grit scale - ⇒ We assessed the discriminative quality of the rating scale and to what extent the entire range of grit levels in Dutch Marine recruits can be measured. - ⇒ Principal component analysis reflected two subscales: 'consistency of interests' and 'perseverance of effort'. - ⇒ The item spread was sufficient for measuring the entire range of grit trait levels. - This study suggests sound psychometric quality of the NL-Grit in Dutch Marine recruits.
+- \Rightarrow We assessed the psychometric properties of a Dutch version of the Grit scale: the NL-Grit scale - \Rightarrow We assessed the discriminative quality of the rating scale and to what extent the entire range of grit levels in Dutch Marine recruits can be measured. - \Rightarrow Principal component analysis reflected two subscales: 'consistency of interests' and 'perseverance of effort'. - \Rightarrow The item spread was sufficient for measuring the entire range of grit trait levels. - \Rightarrow This study suggests sound psychometric quality of the NL-Grit in Dutch Marine recruits.

-abilities (ie, effort, self-efficacy), based on a study in over 10000 US Army cadets.3 The term noncognitive has become an inclusive term for traits not captured by cognitive ability and knowledge tests.4 Non-cognitive abilities encompass traits as self-regulation, conscientiousness, problemsolving skills and grit.4 Grit is defined as passion and perseverance for long-term goals of personal significance.5 In the aforementioned study, the authors found that grittier-but not necessarily more cognitively or physically able-cadets were more likely to complete a six-week physically and mentally highly demanding initiation training (known as 'Beast Barracks') and then continue to their training.3 This underscores the importance of measuring the level of grit pre-entry or at the arrival of military training, both to explain and predict the individual likelihood of successful completion, as well as to provide the opportunity of individualised training and mentoring.
+abilities (ie, effort, self-efficacy), based on a study in over 10000 US Army cadets.3 The term noncognitive has become an inclusive term for traits not captured by cognitive ability and knowledge tests.4 Non-cognitive abilities encompass traits as self-regulation, conscientiousness, problemsolving skills and grit.4 Grit is defined as passion and perseverance for long-term goals of personal authors found that grittier-but not necessarily more cognitively or physically able-cadets were go more likely to complete a size and mentally highly demanding initiation training (known as 'Beast Barracks') and then continue to their training.3 This underscores the importance of measuring the level of grit pre-entry or at the arrival of military training, both to explain and predict the individual likelihood of successful completion, as well as to provide the opportunity of individualised training and mentoring.

-Scales measuring grit were developed relying on the assumptions of classical test theory.
-The internal consistency reliability (coefficient α) of the original English 12-item Grit scale (Grit-O), ranged from 0.77 to 0.85.
-Modifications of this scale, such as a short version (Short Grit scale: Grit-S), and language modifications were also developed and, in some cases, validated by using Rasch analysis from the framework of item response theory.
-Rasch analysis is a useful and, compared with classical test theory, more robust method to examine and test unidimensionality and reliability of scales that measure latent constructs, such as grit.
-Factor analyses of the original and short-form versions provided evidence for a two-factor structure, namely 'consistency of interests'
+Scales measuring grit were developed relying on the assumptions of classical test theory.6 The internal consistency reliability (coefficient α) of the original English 12-item Grit scale (Grit-O), ranged from 0.77 to 0.85.6 Modifications of this scale, such as a short version (Short Grit of this scale, such as a short version (Short Grit scale: Grit-S), and language modifications were also developed and, in some cases, validated by using Rasch analysis from the framework of item response theory.7-11 Rasch analysis is a useful and, compared with classical test theory, more robust method to examine and test unidimensionality and reliability of scales that measure latent constructs. such as grit.12 Factor analyses of the original and short-form versions provided evidence for a twofactor structure, namely 'consistency of interests'